 In the example below, the same image is used regardless of screen size.
 The means that mobiles, tablets and computers download a 2000px wide image.
 This creates two issues:

 For many years web developers were showing different images for different devices by hiding and showing different elements.
 This method works well visually but unfortunately does not solve performance issues.

-Recently two new methods of embedding images on a page were introduced to help solves these issues – srcset attribute and the picture element.
+Recently two new methods of embedding images on a page were introduced to help solve these issues – srcset attribute and the picture element.

 Srcset is an attribute added to the normal image element.
 It allows you to specify multiple versions of the same image.
 The browser then chooses the most appropriate image from the sizes specified.

-Below is an example an image element using the srcset attribute.
-In this example we have a small.jpg, medium.jpg, and large.jpg.
-The value after the image path, for example ‘1024w’, tells the browser the width of that image.
+Below is an example of an image element using the srcset attribute.
+In this example, we have a small.jpg, medium.jpg, and large.jpg.
+The value after the image path, for example, ‘1024w’, tells the browser the width of that image.
 The browser then reads this information and makes an intelligent decision on which to use.